Skip to main content

 Colocating Non-Component Files

 Routes can colocate more than components.
-Schema validation, types, and constants that belong to a single route live in the same folder:
+Server actions and route handlers live inside the same app/ tree:

-When a schema or hook is reused across multiple routes, move it to src/lib/ or src/hooks/ in the app, or to a shared package.
+When a helper is reused across multiple routes, move it up to the app root or to a shared package.

 In a Monorepo